Alishoghian/ngx-perfect-popup/README.md

 # ngx Perfect Popup

-This is an Angular wrapper library for the [Perfect Popup](https://github.com/Alishoghian/ngx-perfect-poup/).
+This is an Angular wrapper library for the [ngx Perfect Popup](https://github.com/Alishoghian/ngx-perfect-popup/).
 To use this library you should get familiar with the Perfect Popup documentation as well since this documentation only explains details specific to this wrapper.

 This documentation is for the latest 0/0.1.x version which requires Angular 10.1.3 or newer.
 For Angular 10.1.3 you need to use the latest 10.1.3 version.
 Documentation for the 10.x.x can be found from <a href="https://github.com/Alishoghian/ngx-perfect-poup/tree/master">here</a>.